History of Gaza: Christian golden era

 Around 540, Gaza became the starting point for pilgrimages to the Sinai Peninsula.
-It was an important city in the early Christian world and many scholars taught at its famous rhetorical school, including 6th-century scholar Procopius of Gaza or the ecclesiastic historian Zacharias Rhetor.
+It was an important city in the early Christian world and many scholars taught at its famous rhetorical school, including Procopius of Gaza or the ecclesiastic historian Zacharias Rhetor.
 The celebrated Church of Saint Sergius was built in this century among other building projects such as a bath house, stoas and the city wall, that were undertaken by the bishop Marcianus and the provincial governor Stephanus.

-At the same time, the region around Gaza became an important monastic center, including figures such as Hilarion of Gaza, Barsanuphius and Dorotheus of Gaza, who greatly influenced Byzantine and Slavic monasticism.
+At the same time, the region around Gaza became an important monastic center, with Barsanuphius and Dorotheus of Gaza following the earlier example of Hilarion of Gaza, and these greatly influenced Byzantine and Slavic monasticism.